doctest/doctest/doc/markdown/testcases.md

 - Check out the [**example**](../../examples/subcases_and_bdd/main.cpp)
 - Tests are registered from top to bottom of each processed cpp after the headers have been preprocessed and included but there is no ordering between cpp files.
-- Test case and subcase names must be string literals

 ---------------